 - The site lies within the Metropolitan Urban Limit as detailed in the Rolleston Structure Plan - The site is a natural progression of the residential development of Falcons Landing to the north - The ground conditions are similar to the surrounding developed area, namely topsoil covering gravels - The site has several good connections to the north into the Falcons Landing development, along Lincoln Rolleston Road and developments expanding from the west - The site includes principal roading and infrastructure connections, including those that have already been installed within other developments.
-The completion of these infrastructural elements will complete the intention of the Rolleston Structural Plan - The quantum of earthworks is intended to be balanced within the development area - Roading and other infrastructure can be constructed to the Selwyn District Council's standards - Roading and reserve layout can take into account the need to convey secondary flow paths - Stormwater will be to ground - Sewerage has options for both short term and long-term conveyance of sewage to the Southern Rolleston Pump Station - Water reticulation has good connections to the existing reticulation network - Power and telecommunication connections are available to the existing network.
+The completion of these infrastructural elements will complete the intention of the Rolleston Structural Plan - The quantum of earthworks is intended to be balanced within the development area - Roading and other infrastructure can be constructed to the Selwyn District Council's standards - Roading and reserve layout can take into account the need to convey secondary flow paths - Stormwater will be to ground - Sewerage has options for both short term and long-term conveyance of sewage to the Southern Rolleston Pump Station - Water reticulation has good connections to the existing reticulation network - Irrigation water will be conveyed within a piped network located in the road corridors and leave the site at the exiting location or other such location as agreed with the neighbour. - Power and telecommunication connections are available to the existing network.